naziachowdhurydev/B14-A6-Fit-Log/README.md

 Features

-1. Workout Library
-   Browse different exercises covering various muscle groups.

-2. Workout Detail
+1. Workout Detail
    View equipment, difficulty, sets, reps, duration, calories, rating, and instructions for each workout.

-3. Dynamic Routing
-   Each workout has its own details page using `/fitLogs/[id]`.

-4. Save for Later
+2. Save for Later
    Save workouts and access them later from the saved section.

-5. Daily Workout Plan
+3. Daily Workout Plan
    Add exercises to a personal workout plan.

-6. Mark Workout as Done
+4. Mark Workout as Done
    Mark planned workouts as completed and remove them from the current plan.

-7. Duplicate Prevention
-   Prevent the same workout from being added to the saved list or workout plan more than once.

-8. Toast Notifications
+5. Toast Notifications
    Show notifications when workouts are saved, added to the plan, completed, or removed.

-9. Responsive Design
+6. Responsive Design
    The layout works across mobile, tablet, and desktop screen sizes.

-10. Reusable Components
+7. Reusable Components
     The project is divided into reusable components such as workout cards, navbar, buttons, and workout details sections.